Spice Blends How to Make Seasoned Salt

 How to make SEASONED SALT.
 Making your own Spice Blends puts you in the driver’s seat.
 Learn how to make homemade seasoned salt and add a little spice to your life

 Hands down, this is my FAVORITE combination of spices to make seasoned salt.
-Its a blend of herbs and spices that’s fantastic on fish and shrimp (I use it as a blackening spice) pork and especially chicken.
+It’s a blend of herbs and spices that’s fantastic on fish and shrimp (I use it in my Southern Fried Whiting recipe ) pork and especially chicken.
 This spice blend is the key to my fried chicken recipe.
 I’ve also been known to sprinkle this generously on a ribeye steak before tossing it on the grill!

 When you mix your own house seasoning you can add flavors to suit your taste.
 Some premade seasonings contain sugar but I don’t really want sugar in my recipe so I don’t use it.
 Once you make a batch of the seasoning test it to see if it’s to your liking.
 You may want to increase or decrease the salt levels to fit your taste.
-Same goes for the cayenne pepper.
+The same goes for the cayenne pepper.
 Increase, decrease, or omit it depending on how hot you like your food.

 Be sure to keep the mixture in an airtight container or it can clump in the jar.
 I use a Mason Jar with a plastic lid that I can wash and reuse as needed.
 I use this seasoning nearly every day so I mix up a big batch of seasoned salt and keep it right on the counter within arm’s reach.

 - 2 tablespoons granulated garlic